Exact Steps To Learn How to Sell Your House Without a REALTOR®

 Step 15: Negotiating and Accepting an Offer

 Are you a skilled negotiator?
-Does your background and experience qualify you to successfully negotiate the sale of one of your most valuable assets?
+Do your background and experience qualify you to successfully negotiate the sale of one of your most valuable assets?

 If so, or you are just comfortable with negotiations with both buyers’ agents and buyers directly, you are in stellar shape for a FSBO sale of your house!